 Certified Rigger Level I Practical Exam

 The Practical Examination is comprised of four main tasks that increase progressively in the skill level tested.
 Candidates’ skills are tested in demonstrating pre-use rigging inspection, rigging hitches, rigging connections, and basic knots.
-There are no time limits in the Rigger Level I Practical Exam.
+Candidates are allowed 60 minutes to complete the exam.

 The following is an outline of the practical testing procedure for Rigger Level I certification.

 Candidates must report to the Test Site at the scheduled time.
 The Test Site Coordinator is responsible for setting the testing schedule.
 During the Practical Examination, candidates are under the direction of the Examiner and must follow the Examiner’s directions at all times.

 VIEW CANDIDATE VIDEO

 The following sections describe the specific tasks that candidates will be performing when taking the Rigger Level I Practical Examination.
 It is important that candidates understand these instructions.
 If there is anything that they do not understand, candidates should request clarification from the Examiner.

 The Rigger Level I Practical Exam consists of four tasks: